easihene/easihene/README.md

 - LinkedIn: https://www.linkedin.com/in/elvis-asihene/

 ---
-⭐ From `Elvis Asihene` - Bridging the gap between data and actionable insights with passion and precision.
+⭐ From `Elvis Asihene` - Bridging the gap between data and domain knowledge to derive actionable insights with passion and precision.